iancleary/local-ssh-config/README.md

 This script updates myt ssh config file for me

 - get IP address from PowerShell
-- write template config files to the `~/.ssh/config.d/` directory according to your `~/.config/vm-ip-ssh-config/settings.json` file.
+- write template config files to the `~/.ssh/config.d/` directory according to your `~/.config/vm-ssh-config/settings.json` file.

-> Plan is to accomodate multipass or VirtualBoxat a later point (hence the lack of Hyper-V in the name).
+> Plan is to accomodate [multipass](https://multipass.run) or VirtualBox at a later point (hence the lack of Hyper-V in the name).
 Depends if I start using them more consistently and benefit from dynamically updating my server cattle config.

 This assumes you have: